-Table Me ethodology Assumptions 2.6.2 Employee Numbers extracted from Monthly Headcount Staff Listing Report for historic data.
+Table Me ethodology Assumptions 2.6.2 3.
+Employee Numbers extracted from Monthly Headcount Staff Listing Report for historic data.
 Standard Control % extracted from TM1 cube Reg Accounts Apply extracted Standard Control % against Employee Numbers for regulated data.
 Employee Numbers are headcount numbers at June for each year.
 Headcount numbers provide a better comparison for user and device numbers.
 Standard Control % allocation sourced from Reg Accounts and AER cubes for Endeavour Energy, Labour category for each year.
-2.6.2 User Numbers for 2019/20 actuals extracted from CGI Active Directory Listing (@ July 2020).
+2.6.2 2.
+User Numbers for 2020-21 actuals are extracted from the listing of users from the Microsoft Office 365 license usage (@ July 2021).
 Apply extracted Standard Control % allocation against User Numbers for regulated data.
-CGI Active Directory Listing lists every active account at the present time, Endeavour, CGI, Optus and any other third party who needs to have access to our systems.
-Periodically this list is reviewed, and updated access is removed for employees who have left the organisation, contractors who no longer need to have access etc. Standard Control % allocation sourced from Annual RIN 2.6.2 1.
-2. Device Numbers (excluding PDA's) extracted from CGI Billing report Schedule U - total desktop & laptops for historic data.
-Device Numbers (PDA only) extracted from Optus and Telstra Billing reports for historic data.
-CGI Billing Report, Schedule U provides number of desktops and laptops.
-Utilised CSI Billing Report for June.
-Optus and Telstra billing report for June provides the number of PDA's.
+User Listing on the Office 365 usage lists active account at the present time, Endeavour, CGI, and any other third party who needs to have access to our systems.
+Periodically this list is reviewed, and updated access is removed for employees who have left the organisation, contractors who no longer need to have access etc. Standard Control % allocation sourced from Annual RIN

-Device Numbers (Tablets only) extracted from capital expenditure report for historical data.
+- 1. Device Numbers (excluding PDA's) extracted from Service Now report total desktop & laptops for historic data. - 2.
+Device Numbers (PDA only) extracted from Optus and Telstra Billing reports for historic data. - 3.
+Device Numbers (Tablets only) extracted from capital expenditure report for historical data. - 4.
 Apply extracted Standard Control % against Device Numbers for regulated data.

+Service Now report provides number of desktops and laptops.

+Telstra Billing Portal, Analyst report for June provides the number of PDA's.

-Capital expenditure report for 2019/20, extracted from access database (Ellipse connector script) for 2019/20 Actuals.
+Capital expenditure report for 2021/21, extracted from access database (Ellipse connector script) for 2020/21 Actuals.

 Standard Control % allocation sourced from the Annual RIN